BBeamud/misc/README.md

 `perl523 inphared.pl`

-*PS: Only worked with perl version 5.23 for me*
+*PS: Only worked with perl version 5.23 for me.
+Ryan is always willing to help with issues, so don't be afraid to reach him, it is worthy!*

 **[seqtk](https://github.com/lh3/seqtk)**